We're live on Product Hunt right now! Come support our launch

 Until recently, there were only two options for getting customer-facing analytics into apps: building it yourself or embedding a third-party BI solution.
 But both have drawbacks.

-Firstly, building analytics into your app (and maintaining it into the future) can take up sprints of developer time—which can be a blocker when you have other features to prioritize.
-On top of the initial build, you’ll need to consider factors like performance and security.
-It’ll be a complex project that eats up a lot of your dev team’s time and could end up costing a fortune.
+On top of the initial build, you must consider factors like performance and data security.
+It’ll be a complex project that wastes your dev team’s time and could cost a fortune.

 We should know: Our other product, Trevor.io, works great for its intended purpose as a business intelligence tool.
 You can use it to embed interactive dashboards in your app, but it’s nowhere near as customizable as building them from scratch.
 That’s exactly what sparked the idea for Embeddable.